You are here: Home / Documentation / FAQ

 1. The vigilance phase

-The vigilance phase starts on the 15th of May and ends on the 30th of September.
+The vigilance phase starts on the 15th of May each year and ends on the 30th of September.
+This period is fixed and is therefore independent of weather conditions or air quality.
 From the 15th of May onwards, the actions are started systematically.
 As such, it is not dependent on a threshold, but on a period.

 2. The warning phase